olleepalmer/nutshell/README.md

 After that, run `heroku config:add DOMAIN=ntshll.com SMTP_SERVER=smtp.sendgrid.net SMTP_PORT=25 MAILER_DOMAIN=ntshll.com`

-In order to add a new category, run something like `heroku run rake "categories:add[Science & Nature]"`
+In order to add a new category, run something like `heroku run rake "categories:add['Science & Nature']"`

-In order to remove a category, run something like `heroku rake "categories:remove[Science & Nature]"`.
+In order to remove a category, run something like `heroku run rake "categories:remove['Science & Nature']"`.
 Please be careful with this last command, it will also remove all the posts in that category.